-- Ask how the talent wishes to be interviewed and what terms they prefer to use. - Ask if they have a preferred interpreter they would like to use. - If they prefer to communicate using sign language, book an interpreter.
+- Ask how the talent wishes to be interviewed and what terms they prefer to use. - Ask if they have a preferred interpreter they would like to use (N.B. the cost is usually covered by the journalist). - If they prefer to communicate using sign language, book an interpreter.
 Factor in time to do this. - Ensure you book interpreters through reputable organisations (e.g. The Deaf Society, Sweeney). - Discuss the best place to conduct an interview.
 Generally, quiet, well-lit areas are best (as opposed to a busy café with lots of background noise).